-According to the Americans With Disabilities Act (ADA) a person is defined as disabled when he or she has “a physical or mental impairment that substantially limits one or more major life activities, a person who has a history or record of such an impairment, or a person who is perceived by others as having such an impairment.”
+According to the ADA, a person is defined as disabled when he or she has “a physical or mental impairment that substantially limits one or more major life activities, a person who has a history or record of such an impairment, or a person who is perceived by others as having such an impairment.”
 If you are uncertain if you suffering from a disability, you may consult your doctor or your therapist.

-Step #1 – Train your Dog to Provide a Task as a Service Dog
+Step #1 – Train your dog to provide a task as a service dog

 In general, a Service Dog has to be well-trained.
 They need to follow basic obedience commands and perform their trained task for your disability.
 Basic obedience skills are the first step to training a Service Dog.
 This includes the commands such as:

 Once your dog has mastered these basic and important skills, your next step is to train your dog to perform a special task.
 Training your dog to perform a task for your disability will take time, patience and the know-how to get the job done.
 If you have limited knowledge in training a canine, you may have to enlist the help of a professional dog trainer.
 You can seek help from a local trainer or a trainer online.

-The trainer can give you the steps to training your dog in any task-orientated area.
+The dog trainer can give you the steps to training your dog in any task-orientated area.
 Once you have the knowledge, you can practice the task with your dog throughout the day.
 Plenty of praise and rewards will help your dog want to continue to learn and soon you will have him performing the jobs you need him to do when asked.
 If you don’t want to train your service dog yourself, you can look for a local organization that will specifically train your dog for assistance work.

-Step #2 – Register Your Service Dog as an Assistance Tool
+Step #2 – Register your service dog as an assistance tool

 When you are out in public with your service dog, you should know that by law, owners or managers of businesses cannot ask you about your disability.
 They may only ask if your dog is indeed a Service Dog and if so, what task(s) the dog performs for your disability.

-If you are taking your canine to work, your employer must make reasonable accommodations for your Service Dog.
+If you are taking your canine to work, your employer must make reasonable accommodations for your service dog.
 This could include breaks for you to take the dog outside to relieve himself, water/food bowls, extra space if a larger breed, etc.

-Step #3 – Live With Your Service Dog
+Step #3 – Live with your service dog